shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 Kubernetes is overkill.

 Sure it has its uses, but for a homelab?
-Na we can get the same benefits without its complexity (who needs high availability anyways?)
+Na we can get the same benefits without its complexity.
+Who needs high availability anyways?

+...
+Okay fair lots of people, but again, this is a [homelab](https://en.wikipedia.org/wiki/Home_server), so I don't need it...yet.

 Version control.
 Infrastructure as code.
 Auto updates.
 Easy expansion and freedom of choice for everything.
 All without Kubernetes.